uf2020/ccxt/Manual.md

 ## Unified API

-The unified ccxt API is the subset of methods common among the markets.
+The unified ccxt API is a subset of methods common among the markets.
 It currently contains the following methods:

 - `fetchProducts ()`: Fetches a list of all available products from a market and returns an abstracted JSON-decoded response, an array of products.
 Some markets do not have means for obtaining a list of products via their online API, for those the list of products is hardcoded.